 Start your free trial of Shopify—no credit card required!

 Business proposal FAQ

 How long should a business proposal be?

-A business proposal should be roughly 30 to 50 pages long, but it’s largely dependent on the type of proposal you’re making and how far your services stretch.
+A business proposal should ideally be less than 10 pages where possible, but it’s largely dependent on the type of proposal you’re making and how far your services stretch.
 Things like your cover letter, summary, and pricing page should be kept short—no more than two pages for each.
 The majority of your proposal should be your proposal pages, which go into detail about each aspect of your proposal.

 What are the different sections of a business proposal?